This post is also available in: Svenska

 It is established that SSRIs are a safe drug treatment during pregnancy.
 With some preparations, there is a risk of tremor and low blood sugar after childbirth, but this is transient.

-It is also demonstrated that SSRIs are a safe drug treatment during lactation.
+It is also established that SSRIs are a safe drug treatment during lactation.

 Sleep in postpartum depression

-At this stage, it is important to prioritize and organize.
+At this stage, it is important to prioritise and organise.
 If there is a non-depressed parent, then they are encouraged to take care of the child at night.
 If this isn’t possible, then rally your network – grandparents, friends… Ask for help.